L3viathan/batchable/README.md

 ------

-This project aims to solve this issue, by allowing you to write your code in a simple manner, and doing nasty things behind the scenes to enable batching that you don't see.
+This project aims to solve this issue, by allowing you to write your code just like you normally would, and doing nasty things behind the scenes to enable batching that you don't see.
 First, you import the library:

 ```python
 import batch
 ```

-Then you decorate the lookup function with `batch.able`, while changing it to handle _several_ IDs:
+Then you decorate the function you want to batch with `batch.able`, while changing it to handle _several_ IDs:

 ```python
 @batch.able(batch_size=10)